Deucedadorian/01-Homework-test/README.md

 # Homework
-This is a git repo for homework assignments.
+This is a git repo for homework assignment #1.